XPIAN/xpian.github.io/baptisminearlychristianity.md

 As mentioned earlier, 1 Corinthians 1:13-17 contains a list of people that Paul baptized (Crispus, Gaius and the house of Stephanas).
 The context of this passage is division that was happening in Corinth.
-Paul seems to have intentionally deemphasized who was doing the baptism to avoid the focus of baptism being on who performed the baptism.
+Paul seems to have intentionally de-emphasized who was doing the baptism to avoid the focus of baptism being on who performed the baptism.
-Presumably the other people in Corinth who were baptized while Paul was there were either baptized by a traveling companion of Paul or by one of the newly baptized disciples in Corinth.
+Presumably the other people in Corinth who were baptized while Paul was there were either baptized by a travelling companion of Paul or by one of the newly baptized disciples in Corinth.

 Later in 1 Corinthians 12:13, Paul wrote this about baptism: "For in one